odano27/Angry-birds-clone/README.md

-# Project Name (replace here!)
+Angry Birds - project

 This is the template for the projects.
 Please copy the project description here.
 You can use Markdown language to render it as formatted **HTML** file.

 # Group
+- Auvo Karvonen
-- Member 1
+- Maksim Postnikov
-- Member 2
+- Quang Nguyen
-- Member 3
+- Allan Cuisin
-- Member 4
+- Teo Jansson

 # Repository organization
 Your project implementation should follow the skelaton organization in this repository.